Carlos Sainz Jr is a Spanish Formula 1 driver, born in Madrid on 1 September 1994.

 But it was 2019 where Carlos Sainz Jr truly showed what he was made of, helping McLaren to P4 in the Constructors' Championship - their highest finish since 2012 - while also securing P6 for himself in the Drivers' Championship, overtaking former team-mate Hulkenberg on the last lap of the final race in Abu Dhabi to secure that position.

-Despite having the nickname 'Chilli', Sainz has proven to be anything but a hothead, often meticulously working his way through F1 races.
+Despite having the nickname 'Chilli', Sainz has proven to be anything but a hothead, often meticulously working his way through F1 races, a 'smooth operator' as he puts it.

 Having tested for Red Bull and Toro Rosso in the Young Drivers' test at Silverstone, Sainz was announced on 28 November 2014 as a Toro Rosso driver for 2015.